Related insights

 As a field, higher education has experienced a continuing evolution in how to measure success.
 For nearly five decades success efforts were focused on access, followed by the past decade and a half pursuing completion, and the field now has a growing focus on the value of a degree and student outcomes beyond completion.

-Strada Education Network announced today the winners in the initial phase of a $10 million grant challenge aimed at helping higher education institutions identify and expand new solutions that will improve career and life opportunities for more students of color, first-generation students, those who struggle to afford education, and adult students and workers.
+Strada announces the winners in the initial phase of a grant challenge aimed at helping higher education institutions improve career and life opportunities for several disadvantaged populations.

-Recognized economic and workforce development leader to join national nonprofit in January 2022
+The recognized economic and workforce development leader with successful tenures in Virginia and Louisiana will join the national nonprofit in January 2022.

-Grant competition seeks to connect learning with employment for first-generation students, those who struggle to afford education, and students of color.
+The grant competition seeks to connect learning with employment for first-generation students, those who struggle to afford education, and students of color.